Perspective | He put it all on the line opening his butcher shop a year ago. Then the pandemic hit.

 It became the perfect business for a lockdown pandemic, as white-collar workers stuck at home finally had time to live out their favorite Saveur recipes.

-And word began to spread about the man who can find anything — from wagyu to duck sausage.
+And word began to spread about the man who can find anything — from Wagyu beef to duck sausage.
 He’s never been stumped.

 “Pig blood,” he said.
 “That was the hardest request.
 And we sourced it.”